netobserv/flowlogs-pipeline/README.md

           - input: srcIP
             output: srcK8S
             type: add_kubernetes
-          - input: srcSubnet
-            output: match-10.0
-            type: add_regex_if
-            parameters: 10.0.*
 ```

-The first rule `add_subnet` generates a new field named `srcSubnet` with the
+The rule `add_subnet` generates a new field named `srcSubnet` with the
 subnet of `srcIP` calculated based on prefix length from the `parameters` field

-The second `add_if` generates a new field named `value_smaller_than10` that contains
-the contents of the `value` field for entries that satisfy the condition specified
-in the `parameters` variable (smaller than 10 in the example above).
-In addition, the
-field `value_smaller_than10_Evaluate` with value `true` is added to all satisfied
-entries. if `assignee` field is set, then on satified parmater i.e. if parameter evalutes true then
-`output` value will get value of `assignee` key.

-The third rule `add_service` generates a new field named `service` with the known network
+The rule `add_service` generates a new field named `service` with the known network
 service name of `dstPort` port and `protocol` protocol.
 Unrecognized ports are ignored
 > Note: `protocol` can be either network protocol name or number
 >
 > Note: optionally supports custom network services resolution by defining configuration parameters
 > `servicesFile` and `protocolsFile` with paths to custom services/protocols files respectively

-The fourth rule `add_location` generates new fields with the geo-location information retrieved
+The rule `add_location` generates new fields with the geo-location information retrieved
 from DB [ip2location](https://lite.ip2location.com/) based on `dstIP` IP.
 All the geo-location fields will be named by appending `output` value
 (`dstLocation` in the example above) to their names in the [ip2location](https://lite.ip2location.com/ DB
 (e.g., `CountryName`, `CountryLongName`, `RegionName`, `CityName` , `Longitude` and `Latitude`)

-The fifth rule `add_kubernetes` generates new fields with kubernetes information by
+The rule `add_kubernetes` generates new fields with kubernetes information by
 matching the `input` value (`srcIP` in the example above) with kubernetes `nodes`, `pods` and `services` IPs.
 All the kubernetes fields will be named by appending `output` value
 (`srcK8S` in the example above) to the kubernetes metadata field names